Vaginal bleeding – early pregnancy

 Vaginal bleeding in early pregnancy is a common problem affecting approximately 25 % of all clinically diagnosed pregnancies.
 Of these about 50 % will be due to a failed pregnancy.

-Ectopic pregnancy must always be considered in the first instance.
+Ectopic pregnancy must always be excluded first.

 • Ectopic Pregnancy